 Have you been noticing something strange about your AC or furnace?
 Is it turning on and off too early and too often?
 You might have a huge problem on your hands that you need to deal with immediately.
-We will discuss the problem of short cycling, so you can understand it and why you need to call in the experts for AC repair in Raleigh, NC.
+We will discuss the problem of short cycling, so you can understand it and why you need to call in the experts for AC repair in Holly Springs, NC.

 What is Short Cycling?

 Short cycling is a term used in the HVAC industry to define a situation where the air conditioning unit or furnace powers on and off too frequently.
 The term basically describes the time your HVAC actually runs.
-The shorter its cycle is, the harder your unit works, and it can be very harmful for your AC.
+The shorter its cycle is, the harder your unit works, and it can be very harmful to your AC.

 If your AC is turning on and off frequently, you know there’s a short cycling problem.
 You will need to figure out what the root cause of the problem is before you start looking for the solution.
 Several reasons can lead to short cycling, including: